parsimonhi/animCJK/README.md

 ## Samples

-Several samples are provided to show how to use animCJK.
+Several samples are provided to show how to use AnimCJK.
 These samples are stored in the samples folder.
 See also http://gooo.free.fr/animCJK/official/samples

 ## Decomposition system

-Character decompositions using a specific system to animCJK are stored in dictionaryJa.txt and dictionaryZhHans.txt).
+Character decompositions using a specific system to AnimCJK are stored in dictionaryJa.txt and dictionaryZhHans.txt).

 A decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).
 The ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).